openmrs/openmrs-module-radiology/docs/DEMO-DATA.md

 ## Overview

-The `demo-data.sql` contains a basic set of data used to demonstrate, test the Radiology Module and its legacy UI interface.
+The `acceptanceTest/resources/demo-data.sql` contains a basic set of data used to demonstrate, test the Radiology Module and its legacy UI interface.

 It contains: